 The following example uses the Isdev command to show the status of the dar, which represents a FAStT storage subsystem.
-This example shows dar0 as a machine type 1742, which is a FAStT700.
+This example shows dar as a machine type 3542, which is a FAStT200.
 It is in the Available state, which is the state at the time when the device was last configured by AIX.

-The following example shows the use of the Isdev command to view the status of two dacs, which represent the FAStT storage subsystem controllers.
-As in the previous example, a FAStT700 is shown in an Available state.
+The following example uses the Isdev command to show the status of two dacs, which represent the FAStT storage subsystem controllers.
+As in the previous example, this shows a FAStT200 in an Available state.
 The third column shows the location code.
-In this example, each dac has its own location, or path, which are represented by the values 11-08-01 and 14-08-01.
+In this example, each dac has its own location or path, which are represented by the values 11-08-01 and 14-08-01.
 Each AIX system has its own set of location codes that describe the internal path of that device, including bus and host-adapter locations.
 See the service manual for your system type to identify device locations.